argyle77/tensorPattern/README.txt

   cmake ..
   make

-The binary must be run from the bin directory, or the font won't be found. cd bin
+The binary must be run from the build directory, or the font won't be found.
   ./tensorSDL

 I know the code is ugly.
 It was not written at a leisurely pace, and not